filippodelministro/Chat-Service/README.md

 **Note:** The following can be used only if user is connected

+* `list`: show all users to send messages

 * `hanging`: List all users who send message to the user while offline.

 * `show <username>`: Show messages sent by `username`.